-The goal for retail water supply entities is focused on reducing peak demand.
+The goal for retail water supply agenciesentities is focused on reducing peak demand.
 This will help municipalities and rural water supplies make better use of available water resources.
-Because TCEQ rules require public water suppliers to build capacity to meet escalating peak daily demands, reducing those peak demands will enable this water user group to defer new capital expenditures for production facilities.
+Because TCEQ rules require public water suppliers to build capacity to meet escalating peak daily demands, reducing those peak demands will enable thosethis water user group agencies to defer new capital expenditures for production facilities.

-The public water suppliers of Robertson and Brazos counties will periodically evaluate their conservation plans in accordance with State and Federal regulations to determine the extent, if any, that the plans need modification.
+The public water supply agencies of Robertson and Brazos Counties will periodically evaluate their conservation plans in accordance with State and Federal regulations to determine the extent, if any, that the plans need modification.

-To achieve this goal, the District will notify all retail water suppliers regarding the adoption of this plan and ensure that each group has a water conservation plan on file with the District.
+To achieve this goal, the District will notify all retail water supply agenciessuppliers regarding the adoption of this plan and ensure that each agency group has a water conservation plan on file with the District.